hashicorp/terraform-provider-azurerm/website/docs/r/monitor_scheduled_query_rules_alert.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Scheduled Query Rule.
+* `name` - (Required) The name of the scheduled query rule.
 Changing this forces a new resource to be created.
-* `resource_group_name` - (Required) The name of the resource group in which to create the Scheduled Query Rule instance.
+* `resource_group_name` - (Required) The name of the resource group in which to create the scheduled query rule instance.
 * `data_source_id` - (Required) The resource URI over which log search query is to be run.
 * `frequency` - (Required) Frequency (in minutes) at which rule condition should be evaluated.
 Values must be between 5 and 1440 (inclusive).
 * `query` - (Required) Log search query.